deformator852/SpaceBlog/README.md

-# Pet project "SpaceBlog"
+# SpaceBlog
-It's a pet project about space with blog functions.
+It's blog about space written in Python.

+# A technology stack that is used when developing a blog:
+Languages: HTML&CSS,Python(framework django).
+Database: MongoDB
+Distributed Task Queue: Celery
+Message broker: Redis

 # What's embedded here?
 1-Authorization(login + registration).

-2-Confirm user email after registration.
+2-Confirm user email after registration.The letter is sent to the mail using celery.

 3-Personal account.